Collaborative Divorce Process

 - Spend less amount of money

-- The divorcing partners hire collaborative lawyers
+- The next step is the divorcing partners should hire collaborative lawyers

 - There is an initial 4-way meeting (2 divorcing partners + their 2 lawyers).
 During this meeting, there is a collaboration agreement and temporary plan